-To me, you’ll end up ahead of 75% of investors if you dedicate yourself to following the market’s trend, up or down, and not judging it.
+To me, you’ll end up ahead of 75% of investors if you dedicate yourself to finding bullish market indicators and following the market’s trend, up or down, and not judging it.
 It’s a bit more complicated with individual stocks, where one piece of news (like earnings) can wreck an uptrend overnight.
 But even there, while I often take partial profits as a stock works its way higher, I always hold at least a piece of my original shares to sell “defensively”—i.e., on the way down, after the trend has turned, thus giving my portfolio a chance to benefit from huge winners.

 One of the big advantages of being a trend follower is that I don’t have to worry much about the dozens of overbought/oversold market indicators out there—from MACD to RSI to Bollinger Bands to Stochastics and many more that supposedly tell you when a stock has gone too far, too fast.